shiv0666/Feedback-Selenium-Project/README.md

 ## 🎯 Conclusion

-This project demonstrates the integration of frontend development, automated testing, and DevOps practices using Jenkins for continuous testing.
+This project successfully integrates frontend development, automated testing, and DevOps practices using Jenkins for continuous execution.

 ---